BensonLaur/Tool-For-Benson/README.md

 This is a application design for myself ,which implements the functions I want.

 The functions include sign in and Favorites so far.
+And the functions have been building......

-requiment:
+###Requiment:
 This project is ran with VC++ IDE,althouth the API I use is traditional windows API, which is what I am learning.

-Application description:
+###Application description:

 0, The language of UI is Chinese.